developersCradle/spring-springboot-angular-microservices-mysql-java-persistence-hibernate-aws/README.md

 ![SQL course](ultimateSql.PNG)

-All course material from **The Ultimate MySQL Bootcamp: Go from SQL Beginner to Expert** by **Colt Steele**.
-With my own notes as extra.
+All course material from **The Ultimate MySQL Bootcamp: Go from SQL Beginner to Expert** by **Colt Steele** ©.

 [The course at Udemy](https://www.udemy.com/course/the-ultimate-mysql-bootcamp-go-from-sql-beginner-to-expert/).

 [Home page of maker](https://www.youtube.com/c/ColtSteeleCode).

-If the content sparked :fire: your interest, please consider buying the course and start learning :book:
+If the content sparked :fire: your interest, please consider buying the course and start learning :book:.

 <!--
 Linkedin puts this shit front, when clicking from private mode x(.
 Need to put this to make jump working every case